Gentleman's Agreement (1947)

 Phil Green: Well, I can't really explain it, Tommy.

-Mrs. Green: You think there's enough anti-Semitism in life already without people reading about it?
+Mrs. Green: Oh, you mean, there's enough anti-Semitism in real life without people reading about it?

-Phil Green: No, but this story is doomed before I start.
-What can I say about anti-Semitism that hasn't been said before?
+Phil Green: No, but this one's doomed before I start.
+What can I say that hasn't been said before?

-Mrs. Green: Maybe it hasn't been said well enough.
-If it had, you wouldn't have had to explain it to Tommy right now.
+Mrs. Green: I don't know.
+Maybe it hasn't been said well enough.
+If it had, you wouldn't have had to explain it to Tommy just now, or you father and I to you.
+It would be nice sometime, not to have to explain it to someone like Tommy.
+Kids are so decent to start with.

 Tommy Green: Pop, what's that?